Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Tips for sewing canvas

-I’m not gonna really teach you how to sew corners because to me that’s pretty self explanatory.
+I’m not really gonna teach you how to sew corners because to me that’s pretty self explanatory.
 But I’ll show you exactly the steps I follow for sewing perfect corners.
-And the last step and probably the most important is the key to sewing sharp corners: turning corners right side out the easiest and fastest way!
+And the last step and probably the most important is the key to sewing corners sharp: turning corners right side out the easiest and fastest way!

 Creating a pointed shape is not that easy even for the most experienced sewer, especially on narrow, tiny corners!
 The secret to a sharp, neat corner is to have those pesky points turn right side out completely.
 And most times, they won’t, right?
 And when the corners is really visible, like on a collar, a bag flap or on cute little pillows like these adorable Christmas tree pillows I made, not sewing sharp corners (and I mean really, really sharp!) can be a real problem.
 Those little buggers!
 They think they know everything but…